shellyw8542/sep11-freedom-project/tool/learning-log.md

 * I thought that positioning was just to position the models' angle
 * It made me curious about what positioning for light does
 * Position is supposed to be for the light source when you can adjust where you want the light source to be from
 * The coding for positioning is just like the other model coding: `position="1 1 1"`

+12/18/2023
+* Discuss what to learn with Shubata
+* We wanted to learn about the components given in A-frame
+* We would both be learning [Animation](https://aframe.io/docs/1.5.0/components/animation.html) and [Laser-control](https://aframe.io/docs/1.5.0/components/laser-controls.html)
+* We decided to split up the work and whatever is more interested for us
+* I picked Laser-control and Shubata picked Animation
+* For Laser-control

 <!--